 Securing your data

 We will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.
-We will store all the personal information you provide on a secure server located in the EU.
+We will store all the personal information you provide on a secure server located in the EEA.

 We have set procedures to follow if we suspect any personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.